edmcman/auto-windows-vm/README.md

 # Testing

-I have tested this on a Ubuntu 22.04.4 LTS host with Packer v1.11.1 and VMWare Workstation 17.5.2 Pro.
-VirtualBox is now supported as a build target.
+I have tested this on a Ubuntu 22.04.4 LTS host with Packer v1.11.1 and VMWare Workstation 17.5.2 Pro and 17.6.3 Pro.
+Windows 11 ARM is also supported on VMware Fusion (tested on Professional 25H2).
+There is some code for using VirtualBox as a builder, but it is poorly tested.

-To generate a VirtualBox-only build (or to explicitly choose a builder), use the `-only` flag when invoking `packer build`.
+To generate a VMWare-only build (or to explicitly choose a builder), use the `-only` flag when invoking `packer build`.
 For example, after generating the template with `jsonnet`:

 Fish:
 ```
-packer build -only=virtualbox-iso (jsonnet packer-templates/win10.jsonnet | psub)
+packer build -only=vmware-iso (jsonnet packer-templates/win10.jsonnet | psub)
 ```

 Bash:
 ```
-packer build -only=virtualbox-iso <(jsonnet packer-templates/win10.jsonnet)
+packer build -only=vmware-iso <(jsonnet packer-templates/win10.jsonnet)
 ```

 If you want to produce both VMware and VirtualBox images in one run, run